 The list of requirements can seem overwhelming.
 But in addition to demonstrating your readiness to admissions committees, fulfilling each of the requirements provides you with ample opportunities to decide whether applying to medical school is the right choice for you.

 Need help putting together a competitive medical school application?
-Book a call with Dr. Shemmassian today!
+Check out Dr. Shemmassian’s free book on getting into medical school.

 Image Credits: stethoscope